Workflow

 Categorize by Intent

 For each waste term you've identified, ask one question: why is this person searching?
-The answer determines not just whether to block the term, but which match type to use.
+The answer determines both whether to block the term and which match type to use.

 🚫 Job Seekers / Career Researchers Use Broad